thephpleague/url/4.0/components/overview.md

 $port->isEmpty(); //return true;
 ~~~

-## URL part representations
+## URI part representations

 Each class provides several ways to represent the component value as string.

 ### String representation

 The `__toString` method returns the string representation of the object.
-This is the form used when echoing the URL component from the `League\Uri\Url` getter methods.
+This is the form used when echoing the URI component from the `League\Uri\Url` getter methods.
 No component delimiter is returned.

 ~~~php
 use League\Uri;